elmtree-askmo/cloudcannon-app/content/learn/psychology/what-is-the-role-of-the-hippocampus-in-conscious-and-unconscious-memory.md

 url: /learn/psychology/questions/what-is-the-role-of-the-hippocampus-in-conscious-and-unconscious-memory
 score: -1.0
 related_article1:
-    id: 164854
+    id: 164858
-    title: How does brain damage affect conscious and unconscious memory processes?
+    title: >-
+        What memory deficits are associated with damage to the hippocampus, and what are some notable case studies?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-brain-damage-affect-conscious-and-unconscious-memory-processes
+    url: /learn/psychology/questions/what-memory-deficits-are-associated-with-damage-to-the-hippocampus-and-what-are-some-notable-case-studies
 related_article2:
-    id: 164858
+    id: 164859
-    title: What memory deficits are associated with damage to the hippocampus, and what are some notable case studies?
+    title: >-
+        Define single dissociation and double dissociation, and provide an example of each.
     subject: Psychology
-    url: /learn/psychology/questions/what-memory-deficits-are-associated-with-damage-to-the-hippocampus-and-what-are-some-notable-case-studies
+    url: /learn/psychology/questions/define-single-dissociation-and-double-dissociation-and-provide-an-example-of-each
 related_article3:
-    id: 164858
+    id: 164854
-    title: What memory deficits are associated with damage to the hippocampus, and what are some notable case studies?
+    title: >-
+        How does brain damage affect conscious and unconscious memory processes?
     subject: Psychology
-    url: /learn/psychology/questions/what-memory-deficits-are-associated-with-damage-to-the-hippocampus-and-what-are-some-notable-case-studies
+    url: /learn/psychology/questions/how-does-brain-damage-affect-conscious-and-unconscious-memory-processes
 related_article4:
-    id: 164853
+    id: 164867
-    title: What are the key differences between conscious and unconscious memory, and how does the hippocampus play a role in each?
+    title: >-
+        What evidence supports the functional specialization of the brain in object recognition?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-key-differences-between-conscious-and-unconscious-memory-and-how-does-the-hippocampus-play-a-role-in-each
+    url: /learn/psychology/questions/what-evidence-supports-the-functional-specialization-of-the-brain-in-object-recognition
 related_article5:
-    id: 164860
+    id: 164854
-    title: Why is the concept of double dissociation important in neuropsychology, and what are its limitations?
+    title: >-
+        How does brain damage affect conscious and unconscious memory processes?
     subject: Psychology
-    url: /learn/psychology/questions/why-is-the-concept-of-double-dissociation-important-in-neuropsychology-and-what-are-its-limitations
+    url: /learn/psychology/questions/how-does-brain-damage-affect-conscious-and-unconscious-memory-processes
 ---

 &nbsp;